arangodb/docs/drivers/dotnet.md

 - Adherence to common-practice C# naming conventions
 - Consistent approach for each API endpoint

-## What's New
+## New Releases

 A new release of the driver (version 1.1.1) is available now.
-To see the full list of updates and improvements, please refer to the [driver's GitHub page](https://github.com/ArangoDB-Community/arangodb-net-standard/releases/tag/1.1.1).
+To see the full list of updates and improvements, please refer to the [driver's GitHub page](https://github.com/ArangoDB-Community/arangodb-net-standard/releases/tag/1.1.1){:target="_blank"}.